akpw/mktxp/README.md

 ## Getting started
 To get started with MKTXP, you need to edit its main configuration file.
-This essentially involves adding your Mikrotik devices ip addresses & authentication info, optionally modifying various settings to specific needs.
+This essentially involves filling in your Mikrotik devices IP addresses & authentication info, optionally modifying various settings to specific needs.

-The default configuration file comes with a sample configuration, making it easy to copy / edit parameters as needed:
+The default configuration file comes with a sample configuration, making it easy to copy / edit parameters for your RouterOS devices as needed:
 ```
 [Sample-Router]
     enabled = False         # turns metrics collection for this RouterOS device on / off